 King, Albania PM Discuss Regional Developments

-Amman, Apr.
-1 (Petra)-- His Majesty King Abdullah II, during a phone call on Tuesday, discussed regional developments with Albanian Prime Minister Edi Rama.

-His Majesty called for stepping up international efforts to immediately stop Israel's attacks on Gaza, reinstate the ceasefire and implement all the agreed upon phases, and resume the delivery of humanitarian aid.
+His Majesty called for stepping up international efforts to immediately stop Israel's attacks on Gaza, reinstate the ceasefire and implement all the agreed upon phases, and resume the delivery of humanitarian aid, according to a Royal Court statement.

-Discussions also covered the strong ties between Jordan and Albania, as well as ways to expand cooperation.
+Discussions also covered the strong ties between Jordan and Albania, as well as ways to expand cooperation, the statement said.

-Amman, Apr.
-1 (Petra)-- His Majesty King Abdullah II, during a phone call on Tuesday, discussed regional developments with Albanian Prime Minister Edi Rama.

-His Majesty called for stepping up international efforts to immediately stop Israel's attacks on Gaza, reinstate the ceasefire and implement all the agreed upon phases, and resume the delivery of humanitarian aid.

 Legal Disclaimer: